ikhsannur1996/aws-serverless/README.md

 ### Step 3: Confirm SNS Subscription

-Check your email inbox and confirm the subscription message sent by AWS SNS to start receiving notification emails.
+Check your email and click the confirmation link sent by AWS SNS to activate notifications.

 ## 🧪 Usage and Testing

-- Retrieve the S3 bucket name from the stack outputs.
+- Obtain the S3 bucket name from the deployed stack outputs.
-- Upload supported document files (`.pdf`, `.csv`, `.txt`) to the bucket.
+- Upload supported files (`.pdf`, `.csv`, `.txt`) into the bucket.
-- The Extractor Lambda will automatically trigger, extract text, save to DynamoDB, and invoke the Analyzer Lambda.
+- The documentExtractor Lambda triggers automatically, extracting and saving text.
-- The Analyzer Lambda performs language detection and word frequency analysis on all stored text data.
+- The documentAnalyzer Lambda then analyzes all documents and sends a report email.
-- Receive the analytics report immediately via the subscribed email.
+- Check the provided email address for the Document Analytics Report.